West Baraboo, Wisconsin

 West Baraboo is a village in Sauk County, Wisconsin, along the Baraboo River.
 In 1956, West Baraboo was incorporated as a village; prior to the incorporation the village was part of the Town of Baraboo.
 The population was 1,414 at the 2010 census.

-Some of the businesses located in West Baraboo include: Pierce’s Market, Wild Bird Barn, Clarion Hotel/Glacier Rock Restaurant and Convention Center, Best Western/Bonzos, Culver’s, McDonald’s, Pizza Hut, Pizza Ranch, Subway, First Weber Realtors, several banks, two convenience stores, Hill’s Wiring, Senger Lumber, Dean Blum Excavating, Hill-Dale Veterinary Hospital and Kobussen Buses to name a few.
+Some of the businesses located in West Baraboo include: Festival Foods, Walgreen’s, Kwik Trip, Wild Bird Barn, Clarion Hotel/Glacier Rock Restaurant and Convention Center, Best Western/Bonzos, Culver’s, McDonald’s, Pizza Hut, Subway, First Weber Realtors, several banks, two convenience stores, 2 beauty salons, Hill’s Wiring, Senger Lumber, Dean Blum Excavating, Hill-Dale Veterinary Hospital and Kobussen Buses to name a few.

 The Village offers two wonderful parks for the enjoyment and recreation for residents and visitors of all ages.
-Please contact village hall at 608-356-2516 to reserve one of the shelters.
+Contact village hall at 608-356-2516 to reserve one of the shelters.

 Perfectly located on the Baraboo River with abundant fishing opportunities and fun for the entire family.